galaxy-genome-annotation/python-chado/docs/commands/load.rst

 **Options**::

       --blastdb TEXT     Name of the database blasted against (must be in the Chado db table)
       --blastdb_id TEXT  ID of the database blasted against (must be in the Chado db table)
-      --blast_parameters TEXT  Blast parameters used to produce these results --re_name TEXT           Regular expression to extract the feature name from the input file (first capturing group will be used).
+      --re_name TEXT     Regular expression to extract the feature name from the input file (first capturing group will be used).
       --query_type TEXT  The feature type (e.g. 'gene', 'mRNA', 'polypeptide', 'contig') of the query.
 It must be a valid Sequence Ontology term.  [default: polypeptide]
-      --match_on_name          Match features using their name instead of their uniquename
-      --skip_missing           Skip lines with unknown features or GO id instead of aborting everything.
+      --match_on_name    Match features using their name instead of their uniquename --skip_missing     Skip lines with unknown features or GO id instead of aborting everything.
       -h, --help         Show this message and exit.

 ``go`` command